HTMOT : Hierarchical Topic Modelling Over Time: Related Work

 \subsection{Topic Models Evaluation}

-Various methods have been used in previous studies to evaluate topic models as we can see in table \ref{tab:related}.
+Various methods have been used in previous studies to evaluate topic models such as perplexity and coherence.
+However, these methods have been repeatedly demonstrated to be uncorrelated with human judgement \citep{readingtea, incoherence}.

-Perplexity has been the standard for comparing topic models for a long time.
-It requires to compute how likely it is that the data would have been generated by the trained topic model.
-However, this method does not correlate with human judgement \cite{readingtea}.
-Hence, new methods for evaluating topics have been proposed, but none have provided a new standard.

-A novel evaluation method is the Word Intrusion task.
-It involves inserting an intruder word in the list of topic words, then ask people to find this intruder \cite{readingtea}.
-The idea is that in good topics, the annotators would easily find it.
+The Word Intrusion task is the latest evaluation method devised.
+For each topic, it involves inserting an intruder word in the topic top word list and then asking annotators to find it \citep{readingtea}.
 This intruder is selected at random from a pool of words with low probability in the current topic but high probability in some other topic to avoid rare words.
+The idea is that in good topics, the annotators would easily find this intruder.
 With this evaluation method, the final score corresponds to the average classification accuracy made by humans.
-In, \cite{machinereadingtea} they have shown that this task can be automated with performance close to human annotators.
+In \cite{machinereadingtea} , they have shown that this task can be automated with performance similar to human annotators.

-\citet{topiccoherence} proposed topic coherence as a method of topic evaluation.
-This method consist in computing some similarity score between the top N topic words.
-Precisely, it is computed as (where $w_i$ is more frequent than $w_j$): $\sum_{i<j} score(w_i,w_j)$.
-Topic coherence is a modular evaluation method as it allows for many different score functions; UCI and UMass being the most popular.
-Both use the co-occurrence of words but UCI is an extrinsic measure based on Wikipedia articles while UMass is intrinsic and uses the training corpus.
-However, other score functions such as the cosine similarity of word embeddings can also be used.
-The topic coherence score of a model is the average coherence score of the topics.
-In this article we will use UMass as an intrinsic evaluation method and Word Intrusion as an extrinsic one.

-Finally, all papers listed in table \ref{tab:related} provide a qualitative analysis of the extracted topics.
-Compared to opaque measures such as coherence and perplexity, qualitatively examining the resulting topics provides a good understanding of the model's performance.
-However, such an evaluation method is prone to cherry picking especially when many topics are extracted.

-\section{HTMOT : Hierarchical topic modelling over time}
+\section{HTMOT : Hierarchical Topic Modelling Over Time}

-We now describe our method for hierarchical topic modeling over time, HTMOT.
-We begin by presenting a new type of data structure at the core of HTMOT.
-We refer to this tree-based structure as an \textit{Infinite Dirichlet Tree (IDT)}.
-IDT's main purpose is to record the word-topic assignments.
-In addition, as will be detailed in section \ref{gibbstraining}, they are at the basis of our fast implementation of the Gibbs sampling procedure.
-Next, we describe how temporality was modelled, before finally detailing our novel implementation of Gibbs sampling for HTMOT.
+We now describe our method for Hierarchical Topic Modelling Over Time (HTMOT).
+We begin by presenting a new type of data structure at the core of HTMOT (section \ref{IDT}).
+Next, we describe how temporality was incorporated into the hierarchy (section \ref{timemod}).
+Then, we detail our novel implementation of Gibbs sampling (section \ref{gibbstraining}).
+Finally, we denote important differences between HTMOT and its predecessor (section \ref{HTMOTvNHDP}).